sakthi-0824/Power-BI-Dashboard/README.md

 - Low Exclusive Case Count: Very few cases (less than 1%) are registered exclusively under the POCSO Act, often bundled with other IPC sections.

 - Disposal Efficiency Gaps: Some states show high registration but poor disposal rates, suggesting the need for stronger judicial infrastructure and faster case handling.

+## Final Conclusion:
+The analysis shows delays and disparities in the handling of POCSO cases across India.
+High pendency rates and regional case concentration call for urgent judicial reforms.
+Efficient case disposal and stronger child protection systems are crucial for justice.